simonlabcode/bakR/cran-comments.md

   bakR uses Rcpp to compile Stan (a probabilistic progamming language) models and the compiled model objects are stored in Libs.

-* checking compilation flags used ...
-NOTE
-    Compilation used the following non-portable flag(s):
-        '-mmmx', '-msse', '-msse3', '-msse4.1', '-msse4.2', '-mssse3'

-  These flags only apply to my particular system setup and thus do not need to be portable.
-  This NOTE does not show up when running checks on other platforms with the rhub package.

 * Checking for GNU extensions in Makefiles ...
 NOTE GNU make is a SystemRequirements